Comparisons/B2B vs. B2C Marketing: Key Differences

 Choose B2C Marketing when:

-• • You have consistent, high-volume work that justifies full-time dedication
+• • You have consistent, high-volume work justifying full dedication

-• • Your company has the budget and runway for a full-time hire
+• • You have the budget and runway for the full commitment

-• • The role requires board-level presence or investor relations
+• • The role requires board-level executive presence

 Not sure which is right for you?